Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s/teen’s success.
+As a parent or someone in a parenting role, you play an essential role in your 13-year-old child’s/teen’s success.
 There are intentional ways to grow a healthy parent-child relationship, and setting up a daily homework routine provides a perfect opportunity.

-Children/Teens ages 11-14 are in the process of adapting early school age learning habits to their more demanding workload.
+Children/Teens age 13 are in the process of adapting early school age learning habits to their more demanding workload.
 They are establishing critical learning habits, including how they approach homework assignments, that will extend throughout their school years.
 For most children/teens, homework is a nightly reality.
 And, research shows a parent or someone in a parenting role plays a key role.
 Children/Teens who have a parent or someone in a parenting role involved in supporting learning at home and engaged in their school community have more consistent attendance, better social skills, and higher grade point averages and test scores than those children/teens without such involvement.1 Indeed, the best predictor of students’ academic achievement is parental involvement.

 Yet, there are challenges.
 You may discover outdated and uncompleted assignments crumpled in your child’s/teen’s backpack.
 Your child/teen may procrastinate on a long-term project until it becomes a crisis the night before it’s due.
 Questioning their work may result in power struggles when they have other goals in mind.